iotempire/iotempower/README.rst

   pre-configures the device.

-- Access the command prompt with ``console_serial`` (if only one esp is connected the serial port will be dicovered automatically else supply it as usb1 or acm2 or an IP address and password as paramaters).
+- Access the command prompt with ``console_serial`` (if only one esp is connected the serial port will be discovered automatically else supply it as usb1 or acm2 or an IP address and password as paramaters).
 If your wifi network is configured correctly, you can just type console.
 Its ip should now automatically be discovered, and you get a web-based terminal on it.